SecurityLab-UCD/alpharewrite/README.md

 ### Rewriting Type Variables

 This step rewrites all type variables in the code (likely `a`, `b`, ...) to `t1`, `t2`, etc.
-Since polymorphic types variables do not contains natural language from the beginning, only doing this step *should* have little to no impact on LLM's performance.
+Since polymorphic type variables do not contain natural language from the beginning, only doing this step *should* have little to no impact on LLM's performance.
 One example of this step is